 The loops record the position of two aircraft, a former minesweeper, a decommissioned diving bell and – incredibly small – a diver helmet.

 By measuring the track we know the distance swam is just over a half kilometre (564m to be precise.)
-With depth being recorded Global Mapper’s Path Profile analysis reveals relative depth of the dive:
+By recording depth, Global Mapper’s Path Profile analysis reveals the relative depth of the dive:

 With a wide range of supported import and export formats Global Mapper is a great editing, analysis and interpretation tool for clients working with geospatial data.